 WHY BSR for PAROTID DISORDERS?

-BSR is a renowned ENT (ear, nose, and throat) hospital located in Secunderabad with full-time otolaryngologists.
+BSR ENT Hospital is a renowned ENT (ear, nose, and throat) hospital located in Hyderabad and Secunderabad with full-time otolaryngologists.
 BSR staffs the best ENT specialists like Dr. B. Shanker Rao, MS, DLO, FICS and Dr. B. Kalyan Chakravarthy, MS ENT / Head and Neck Surgeon, who are highly qualified with extensive knowledge and experience in problems related to ENT.

 The diagnosis and treatment are quick as the hospital is equipped with an in-house laboratory for diagnostic tests.
 The hospital is equipped with emergency care facility enabling patients to receive immediate consultations and timely treatment.
 Our ENT physicians are specialized in performing minimally invasive procedures with advanced techniques facilitating the faster and safer post-op recovery.